rivalrockets/rivalrockets.github.com/_posts/2008-03-12-penny-arcade-you-crack-me-up.md

   - Computers
   - Gaming
 ---
-Check this out, Tycho of PA reports that a Texas public servant abused funds to build himself a &#8220;kick-ass&#8221; rig.
+Check this out, Tycho of PA reports that a Texas public servant abused funds to build himself a "kick-ass" rig.
 The [comic](http://www.penny-arcade.com/comic/2008/03/12) that ensues is hilarious.